tablelandnetwork/docs/docs/tutorials/table-reads-chainlink.md

 contract TableState is ChainlinkClient, ConfirmedOwner {
     using Chainlink for Chainlink.Request;

-    // The off-chain `data` returned by Chainlink from the Tableland network uint256 public data;
+    // The offchain `data` returned by Chainlink from the Tableland network uint256 public data;
     // URL to make an HTTP request to string public url;